 “You really think so?”

 “We’ve got to find somewhere to wait this out,” I said.
 My hair was getting soaked.
 I tried to put the hood up on my rain jacket but it fell down.
-John just kept going.
+Jack just kept going.

 Hiking in the Rain with my Upset Dog

-“Here,” he said, “under this tree in the lea of this rock.”
+“Here,” he said, “under this tree in the lee of this rock.”
 I’m sorry to say that the rock just didn’t stop much of the water.
 The rain began to really pour, like in New Orleans.
 CB, noting the situation, huddled up close to the tree we were under and began to whine.

 Water was everywhere.
 I noticed that it was beginning to run in a rivulet down the trail.
 I had a vision of a flash flood coming down the canyon we had just hiked up.
 The news story: “Woman, 57, died in hiking accident with dog.”
+Subhead: “Dog’s backpack may have slowed them down, been final straw.”

-The Problem
+The Problem Today

-Back to my conversation with John.
-“I dunno,” I said.
-“CB and I don’t have much in common, but we get along okay.”
+It didn’t stop raining.
 CB, by the way, continued whining.
 The whining was now competing with the sound of the rain, which showed no sign of slowing down.

 The Costs of Engagement